Spectrally-Guided Diffusion Noise Schedules: Experiments

 \subsection{Reducing the number of denoising steps}

 Our ``tight'' noise schedules significantly outperform the baselines in the low-step regime. \Cref{fig:nfe_vs_fid} shows the FID at varying number of denoising steps.
-Interestingly, our noise schedules exhibit a slight worsening at high-step counts so there is an optimal count for each resolution.
+Interestingly, our noise schedules exhibit a slight worsening at high-step counts so there is an optimal count for each resolution; we investigate this further in \cref{sec:degradation}.
 Our model outperforms the baseline at the optimal count, and the gap widens at lower counts. \Cref{fig:nfe_vs_generations} compares generations.